Quantifying nucleic acids by real-time PCR – Practical Workshop

 £460 academic participants, £560 other participants

-Scroll down to see a summary of the feedback from the previous two years’ participants and workshop timetable.
+Scroll down to see a summary of the feedback from the previous two years’ participants and course content

 |Register here for this hands-on course (you will be asked to confirm that you have read the Terms and Conditions before registering).This two-day workshop is aimed at those who would like to use real-time PCR to quantify DNA or mRNA.
 It has evolved from workshops we have run over the past 14 years for the BBSRC Molecular Training for Industry programme, King’s College graduate school and The Physiological Society.
 Participants are expected to have a theoretical understanding of the polymerase chain reaction and reverse transcription.
 No prior knowledge of real-time PCR is expected.
 Accommodation and travel costs are not included in the price.
 This workshop will be held at University College London, Gower Street.
 For more information on payment methods and how to get there please visit the links to the right.